 There were other power centers, such as the military, that existed outside the Party.
 To gain control of them, Stalin needed to extend the reach of the Party over every aspect of Soviet life.
 Once under such central control, the entire nation would be geared to serve Stalin's ambitions, and then Soviet power could be extended beyond its borders.
 Of course, such ambitions could be ideologically painted with the belief that in the struggle between Communism and Capitalism, the historical dialectic dictated that Communism would prevail.
 However, underneath all the Communist doubletalk, Stalin simply wanted power, and would stop at nothing to get it.

 Stalin was not the only leader with ambitions beyond the borders of his homeland.
 By this time, Mussolini had made Italy a Fascist state; the Japanese were looking towards expansion at the expense of their weak Chinese neighbor; and in Germany Adolf Hitler's National Socialist (Nazi) Party was becoming a political power to be reckoned with.

 * At the end of the 1920s, 98% of the land of the USSR and the nation's food supply was in the hands of the peasantry.
 To begin his consolidation of power, Stalin had to bring the peasantry under control.
 Lenin had tried to do this and been forced to back off, since in response to the state seizure of their property, the peasants had simply killed their livestock and destroyed their grain stocks, helping bring on the famine of 1921.

 Stalin intended to succeed, whatever the cost, where Lenin had failed.
 He initiated a program of forced collectivisation, essentially dispossessing the peasantry and reducing them to servitude.
 This was a far-reaching and brutal measure in a country that was mostly agrarian, the opening shot of Stalin's war on the Soviet Union's own citizens.
 Stalin knew that the action would cause great economic dislocation, but he was willing to pay that price to get the control he wanted.
-The suffering that it would cause was a matter of no concern to him, nor was the fact that the collectivisation effort would set the productivity of Soviet agriculture back for generations.
+The suffering that it would cause was a matter of no concern to him; nor was the fact that the collectivisation effort would all but cripple Soviet agriculture.